Stop taxing periods. Period. #EndTamponTax

-George Osborne, sanitary products should join your list of essential, tax exempt products, which include “edible sugar flowers”, “alcoholic jellies” and “exotic meats including crocodile and kangaroo”.
-At the very least we consider sanitary health to be just as important as our thirst for Sam the crocodile (who we thank for being the face of our campaign) and hope that you do too.
-While we can live without consuming the flesh of unusual animals, we cannot live without the public participation of those who menstruate, which is dependent upon the accessibility of sanitary products.
+Philip Hammond, sanitary products should join your list of essential, tax exempt products, which include “helicopters” (and “aircraft repair and maintenance”), “alcoholic jellies” and “exotic meats including crocodile and kangaroo”.
+While we can live without flying our own private helicopters, we cannot live without the public participation of those who menstruate, which is dependent upon the accessibility of sanitary products.

 After the UK joined the Common Market in 1973, a 17.5% sanitary tax was introduced.
 It was justified when Parliament classified sanitary products as “non-essential, luxury” items.